ErroneousBee/ACGWiki/content/Calendar.md

 # General Dates in the Season

-* Early March to end of July - Bird nesting season.
-Tree felling is kept to a minimum.
+* Autumn / Winter - Coppicing, Removing Invasive species.
 * April - The Litter Pick
+* Summer - Surveys and Monitoring ( announced sporadically )
 * September - Meadow mowing and raking
 * Early Autumn - Pond work whilst the ponds are still low and the residents are no longer living fast paced lives.
 * December - The Xmas Task
-* Summer - Reduced activity as volunteers are away and cutting is restricted.